atomisthq/docs/docs/automations/slack.md

 ```
 ### User and Channel Messages

-Addressing messages to users is handled by calling the `addressUsers` method,
+Address messages to users by calling the `addressUsers` method,
 providing one or more names of Slack users.
-Similarly sending a message to one
+To send a message to one
-or more channels is provided by calling the `addressChannels` method.
+or more channels, call the `addressChannels` method.

 !!! note
     If you want to send a direct message to a user in your Slack team, use the